Information for Families

 How do I talk to my student about sexual assault, dating violence, or stalking?

 Having a conversation with your student regarding sexual assault, relationship violence, and stalking can be difficult, but we hope that you can use the tips below, as well as information on our website, as a resource to start the conversation.
 If you have any questions or would like more information, please do not hesitate to contact us.

 - Be open to talking about difficult subjects like sexual assault, intimate partner violence, body image, and mental health issues.
 Let your student know that you are open to talking with them.
 Listen to what they have to say and withhold judgment.

 - Talk to your student about trusting their instincts.
 Remind them to be aware of their surroundings.
 If they feel uneasy about a situation, remind them it is acceptable to get to a place they feel comfortable by any means necessary.

-- Be sure to remind your student to assert themselves and their personal boundaries when in the dorms or in other social situations.
-Many people are more concerned about being "polite" instead of being forceful.
+- Be sure to remind your student to assert themselves and their personal boundaries when in social situations.
+Many people are more concerned about being "polite" instead of firmly communicating their boundaries.
 If something doesn't feel right or their personal boundaries are being violated, it is absolutely okay to speak up.

-- If something does happen to your child, recognize that it is NEVER their fault.
-It does not matter how much they have had to drink and it does not matter what they were wearing.
-It does not matter where they were.
-The only person at fault is the perpetrator.
-Placing blame, even unintentionally, on your student could hinder their healing process and damage your relationship.
+- If something does happen to your student, recognize that it is NEVER their fault.
+It does not matter how much they have had to drink, what they were wearing or where they were.
+The only person at fault is the person who harmed them.
+Placing blame or asking investigatory questions, even unintentionally, could hinder their healing process and damage your relationship.